Online and Self-Paced Study!

 Students are required to complete Vocational Placement as part of this course to help you develop your skills and knowledge in caring for elderly individuals.

-To gain your qualification, you will need to initiate contact with a registered and approved aged care facility and undertake a minimum of 120 hours and a maximum of 240 placement hours.
+To gain your qualification, you will need to initiate contact with a registered and approved aged care facility and undertake a minimum of 120 hours and a maximum of 240 work placement hours.
 This allows you to gain practical industry and workplace experience where you will be taught how to apply the lessons you learned during your training.

 You can see what is required by your Vocational Placement Provider here >> Vocational Placement FAQs